Ethical Frameworks for Conducting Social Challenge Studies: Social Challenge Studies

 \section{Social Challenge Studies}

-We define social challenge studies as research that deliberately introduces risks (such as deception, privacy violations, or community disruption) to participants or online communities in order to generate scientific knowledge.
+We define social challenge studies as research that deliberately introduces structured risks (for example, risks of deception, privacy loss, or the potential for perturbing group dynamics or institutional processes) to individual participants or to communities or social groups, in order to generate scientific knowledge.
+Here, ``risk'' refers to the possibility of harm arising from research interventions, recognizing that such risks may or may not materialize as actual harms during the course of a study.
 This includes, but is not limited to, studies of misinformation and conspiracy theories, studies that use bots in online platforms, some studies of open-source software, and certain cybersecurity studies.

 In this section, we outline areas of research we believe fit the criteria of a social challenge study.
-These studies typically adhere to the ethical guidelines of their field.
-Yet, they are inherently multidisciplinary and could benefit from a comprehensive ethical framework tailored to their unique research, incorporating insights from established ethical guidelines for medical challenge studies.
+These studies typically adhere to the ethical guidelines of their field and are often developed by professional organizations \citep{aasCodeEthics,aagStatementProfessional, europeansociologyEuropeanSociological}.
+At the same time, these research domains are inherently multidisciplinary and may raise ethical questions, particularly regarding intentional exposure to risk, that are not always addressed in a systematic manner within existing disciplinary codes.
+For this reason, social challenge studies could benefit from a more comprehensive ethical framework that complements established social science and internet research ethics guidelines by incorporating insights from medical challenge studies, without supplanting those existing frameworks.